code-not-found/code-not-found.github.io/_posts/sping-ws/2016-10-12-spring-ws-soap-web-service-consumer-provider-wsdl-example.md

 We explained Spring WS core concepts and created an end-to-end example.

-If you found this sample useful.

-Or have a question you would like to ask, please drop a line below.
+If you found this sample useful or have a question you would like to ask, please drop a line below.

 Thanks!